Slaver Caverns outside of Kirkwall

 He had long since consumed the fine Tevinter wine stockpiled by the slavers but he had restocked with a cheap wine sold at the docks.
 The taste was not as pleasant, but at least it brought no memories, and it got the job done faster.

 Fenris wasted no time in emptying a bottle and then uncorked another.
 Again his thoughts turned to Kaiden.
 It was a sickness, as consuming as the hatred Danarius had infected him with.
 The man kept him from sleep more effectively than Hadriana.
-Fenris could not stop thinking about the red-haired mage; his lopsided smile, his sense of humor even in the face of danger - danger which he put himself in time and again to help others.
-He thought of the man’s lean muscular body, the way it would feel against his own.
+Fenris could not stop thinking about the red-haired mage, his wry smile and sense of humor even in the face of danger – danger which he put himself in time and again to help others.
+He thought of the man’s lean muscular body and the way it might feel against his own.
 He would grab that long red hair as he claimed him…

 Fenris threw the half-empty bottle against the wall, shattering it in a splash of dark liquid.
 What was wrong with him?
 Why did he want a mage, of all things?
 The abomination’s words ran through his mind.
 “How many times has Hawke risked his life to save your worthless hide?”
 Kaiden might deny it, but it was true.
 Fenris did not deserve Kaiden’s friendship, let alone anything more.
 He was a runaway slave living in a borrowed mansion.
 Kaiden may have been a Fereldan refugee, but he was descended from nobility.
 Since coming to Kirkwall, he had restored his family’s name and fortune.
 More than that, Kaiden was a good man, even if he was a mage.
 Fenris was not a good man.
 Hell, he didn’t even feel like a man much of the time, rather more like an embodiment of hatred and vengeance, like that abomination…